unquenchedservant/DHV-Session-Timer/readme.md

 | Notif.
 Timeout | timeout | 10 |
 | Ding | almightyDing | True |
 | Keep Win on Top by Default | keep_active_default | False |

+# Build
+PyInstaller is the builder of choice, use `python3 -m PyInstaller DHVSessionTimer.spec` to build Some handy build scripts have been provided, two for linux (one just builds, the other builds and runs) and one for Mac.
+These run PyInstaller on your behalf
+Windows building isn't necessary, as we have a GitHub Action set up to build a Windows artifact.

 ## Notes
 - For some reason the Mac version takes forever to open, this may be because I was using iOS 26 which at the time is in early beta.